PatrickJS/PatrickJS-starter/README.md

 [Services](https://gist.github.com/gdi2290/634101fec1671ee12b3e#_follow_@AngularClass_on_twitter),
 [Tests](https://angular.io/docs/js/latest/api/test/), [E2E](https://angular.github.io/protractor/#/faq#what-s-the-difference-between-karma-and-protractor-when-do-i-use-which-)), [Karma](https://karma-runner.github.io/), [Protractor](https://angular.github.io/protractor/), [Jasmine](https://github.com/jasmine/jasmine), [TypeScript](http://www.typescriptlang.org/), and [Webpack](http://webpack.github.io/) by [AngularClass](https://angularclass.com).

 > If you're looking for Angular 1.x please use [NG6-starter](https://github.com/angularclass/NG6-starter)
+> If you're looking to learn about Webpack and ES6 Build Tools check out [ES6-build-tools](https://github.com/AngularClass/ES6-build-tools)

 This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
 Using a [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
 * Best practices in file and application organization for Angular 2.